appsmithorg/appsmith-docs/website/docs/reference/widgets/camera.md

 ### Events

+When the event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).

 #### onImageSave

 <dd>

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when the user captures an image.
-You can also write custom JavaScript logic for this event by clicking the **JS** button next to the property.
+Triggers when the user captures an image.
 This event is only available when the camera widget is in Image mode.

 </dd>